Roboy/poseestimator/README.md

 cd path/to/poseestimator/bin
 ./poseestimator mesh_model lambda_trans lambda_rot
 ```
 The mesh_model is the model you want to use (can be .dae or .sdf file).
 The folder will be searched for this model and the first instance will be used.
-The two lambda parameters define the initial learning for translation and rotation.
+The two lambda parameters define the initial learning rate for translation and rotation.
 Example:
 ```
 #!bash
 ./poseestimator sphere.dae 0.00000001 0.0000001